-Important Note: No plumbing or drainage works associated with the discharge of trade wastewater to the Council's system is to be commenced without agreement from the Technical Services Team, Three Waters and Waste Unit and the issue of a Building Consent.
+Important Note: No plumbing or drainage works associated with the discharge of trade wastewater to the Council's system is to be started without agreement from the Technical Services Team, Three Waters and Waste Unit and a building consent has been issued.
 Use consent form B-002 for general plumbing and drainage work.
 When a backflow prevention device is being applied for that does not require any drainage work, please use consent form B-052.
-Building consent forms can be found on the Council's website: www.ccc.govt.nz/consents-and-licences/building-consents/building-consent-forms-and-guides/
+Building consent forms can be found online at: ccc.govt.nz/consents-and-licences/building-consents/building-consent-forms-and-guides/